Chart Color Schemes

 Wallsend - Elermore Vale features high concentrations of group households, with a fairly typical median household size

 Family households constitute 66.3% of all households, including 26.5% couples with children, 25.7% couples without children, and 12.8% single parent families.
-Non-family households make up the remaining 33.7%, with lone person households at 28.9% and group households comprising 4.8%.
-The median household size is 2.4 people, which matches the average for the Rest of NSW.
+Non-family households account for the remaining 33.7%, with lone person households at 28.9% and group households comprising 4.8%.
+The median household size is 2.4 people, which aligns with the average in the Rest of NSW.

 Frequently Asked Questions - Households